Privacy Policy

 8.2 Correction and Update

-• Update account information through client portal
+• Update account information through the client portal

 • Request correction of inaccurate data